 \subsection{Data Information}

-Our dataset contains 4872 pairs of aligned H\&E-IHC pathology image patches, which come from the WSIs of 51 patients.
-The expression levels of HER2 in these 51 patients cover four grades of 0, 1+, 2+ and 3+.
+Our dataset contains 4872 pairs of aligned H\&E-IHC pathology image patches, which come from the WSIs of more than 300 patients.
+The HER2 expression levels of these patients encompass four grades: 0, 1+, 2+, and 3+.
+Fig.~\ref{level_distribution} illustrates the distribution of HER2 expression levels of the image pairs (We utilize the HER2 expression level of the WSI to represent that of the corresponding image pair).
 The dataset used in this challenge consists of 3396 pairs of the training set images, 500 pairs of the validation set images, and 977 pairs of test set images.
+The three subsets are obtained by randomly partitioning these 4,872 pairs of images.
 Among them, the H\&E-IHC image pairs in the training set and validation set are all open to the participants, and for the testing set, only the H\&E-stained images are open to the participants.
 The validation set images are only for participants to test and optimize the performance of their models, and can not be used for model training.
 The test set images are used for challenge evaluation and to get the final ranking.